 What do you do?
 You have an honest conversation with the VP.
 When faced with your budget constraints, it may turn out that the training can wait until next quarter.
 If things are going well, maybe he’ll decide that both are important enough that he’ll sign off on the extra expense.
 In any case, you’ll know that you have done your best to protect your budget.

 Always be on the lookout for the best rates, without sacrificing your employee’s comfort or ability to be productive on the trip.
-Booking the bargain hotel on the outskirts of town won’t help your budget much if the employee then has to spend an extra $40 on rideshares every day.
+Booking the bargain hotel on the outskirts of town for employees to share won’t help your budget much if the employees then have to spend an extra $40 on rideshares every day.